 The spaghetti squash was dried out and inedible when I cut it open, and the fruit was so overripe that I couldn't eat them.
 I ended up having to use gloves to even touch this stuff to throw it out.
 The kale was on my list as an allergen, but they continued sending it to me every single week.
 The shishito peppers were in pretty good condition, although some were a little soft.
 I looked up recipes that told me they're supposed to be mild with an occasional hot one in the bunch—every single one was like eating a jalapeño.

 The worst part is that this was the replacement box I received just days after complaining about the condition of a box I had received earlier in the week.
 I've worked in customer service in the past, and whenever a customer has complained, I've always made sure that any replacement has been perfect.
 This was the box that broke the camel's back and had me cancel my subscription.

 Two Weeks' Worth of Potatoes

-After cancelling my subscription, I had decided to make a dinner using potatoes.
+After cancelling my subscription, I decided to make a dinner using potatoes.
 I knew I had plenty of potatoes, since each box always had plenty of potatoes included.
 When I looked at the two weeks' worth of potatoes I had, this is what I found.
 Every single one (some were received just three days earlier) was sprouting alarmingly, and many were so mushy they seemed to be dissolving.
-Once again I had to glove up to put these in the trash.
+Once again, I had to glove up to put these in the trash.